quandyfactory/dicttoxml/README.markdown

 Supports item (`int`, `float`, `bool`, `str`, `unicode`, `datetime`, `none`) and collection (`list`, `set`, `tuple` and `dict`) data types with arbitrary nesting for the collections.
 Items with a `datetime` type are converted to ISO format strings.
 Items with a `none` type become empty XML elements.

-The root object passed into the `dicttoxml` function can be any of the supported data types.
+The root object passed into the `dicttoxml` method can be any of the supported data types.

-To satisfy XML syntax, the method wraps all the dict keys/elements and values in a `<root> ... </root>` element.
+To satisfy XML syntax, the method prepends an `<?xml version="1.0" encoding="UTF-8" ?>` element and wraps the output in a `<root> ... </root>` element.
 However, this can be disabled to create XML snippets.

 For lists of items, if each item is also a collection data type (`lists`, `dict`), the elements of that item are wrapped in a generic `<item> ... </item>` element.

-Each elements includes a `type` attribute with the data type.
+Each element includes a `type` attribute with the data type.
 Note: `datetime` data types are converted into ISO format strings, and `unicode` and `datetime` data types get a `str` attribute.

     Python -> XML
     integer   int